creationix/howtonode.org/README.markdown

 ### Author format

-Every author is a markdown file located in `authors` folder.
-The author file will get your name and surname in the `Name Surname.markdown` format.
+Every author has a markdown file located in `authors` folder.
+You should name this file by your name and surname `Name Surname.markdown`.

     Github:   your_github_account
     Email:    your_email@domain.com